-The Director determined that the Petitioner was inadmissible under section 212(a)(9)(B)(i)(II) as an alien who has been unlawfully present in the United States for one year or more and who again seeks admission within 10 years of the date of their departure or removal from the United States.
+The Director determined that the Petitioner was inadmissible under section 212(a)(6)(A)(i) of the Act as an alien present without admission or parole.
 The Petitioner had sought a waiver of this ground of inadmissibility through the filing of a Form I-192.
 The Director denied the waiver request, however, as a matter of discretion.
 Noting that that the Petitioner's Form I-192 had been denied, the Director then determined that the Petitioner had not established his admissibility, or that the applicable grounds of inadmissibility had been waived, and denied his Form I-918.

-On appeal, the Petitioner does not contest the Director's determination of inadmissibility, but instead asserts that he merits a favorable exercise of discretion to waive the ground and asks us to grant his waiver.
+On appeal, the Petitioner does not contest the Director's determination of inadmissibility, but instead claims that he is not only inadmissible under section 212(a)(6)(A)(i) of the Act, but also under section 212(a)(9)(C)(i)(I) of the Act.
 As stated above, our review on appeal is limited to whether the Petitioner is in fact inadmissible to the United States and, if so, on what grounds.
-We do not have the authority to review the Director's discretionary determination on his waiver application.
-As the Petitioner does not contest the stated ground of inadmissibility, has not presented any arguments or evidence that the Director erred in finding him inadmissible to the United States, and his admissibility has not been waived, he has not overcome the grounds for the Director's dismissal.
+As the Petitioner does not contest the Director's determination of inadmissibility under section 212(a)(6)(A)(i), has not presented any arguments or evidence that the Director erred in finding him inadmissible to the United States, and his inadmissibility has not been waived, he has not overcome the grounds for the Director's dismissal.